Sangarsh: Editions

 Brought back the smile of the children in Thalassemia Welfare Association by donating for blood transfusions of the children in that association, Coimbatore.
 Also Renovated Saron Old Age Home, Namakkal by constructing living rooms and provided proper sanitation facilities for the inmates.
 The concert was held on 20 April 2013 in Music academy, Chennai.
 Singers Lady Kash, Ajeesh, Srinivas, Sakthisree Gopalan, Nikhil Matthew, Sharmila sang in the concert.
-The team under the leadership of Praveen N M were able to successfully complete the project within a year and receive the Best Social Service project from the Rotary International.
+The team under the leadership of Praveen Namakkal Mohankumar were able to successfully complete the project within a year and receive the Best Social Service project from the Rotary International.